Inverse Spectral Problems for Collapsing Manifolds I: Uniqueness and Stability: Basic results in the theory of collapsing

-The structure of collapsing in the moduli space ${\frak M}_p(n,\Lambda, D)$ was extensively studied by Fukaya (\cite{Fuk_JDG}, \cite{Fuk_inv}, \cite{Fuk:haus}).
-In this section, we mainly review some of them reformulating them for the case of pointed manifolds.
+where $R(M)$ and $\hbox{diam}(M)$ are the sectional curvature and diameter of $M$.
+The structure of collapsing in the moduli space ${\frak M}(n,\Lambda, D)$, with respect to the Gromov-Hausdorff distance, was extensively studied by Fukaya (\cite{Fuk_inv, Fuk_JDG, Fuk:haus}).
+In this section we review some of the results.